 For those of us who cling to film and television like an imperative lifeboat, the past year has been rough.

-The first blow came last April when our beloved hometown hero, Roger Ebert, passed away after a lengthy battle with cancer.
+The first blow came last April when Roger Ebert passed away after a lengthy battle with cancer.
 He was the heartbeat of his industry and revolutionized the art of film critique.

 Two months later, a second gut-punch hit when James Gandolfini died of a sudden heart attack.
 The gentle giant was seemingly invincible.
 He gave so much to so many — a true virtuoso who forever changed the landscape of television with his dynamic embodiment of Tony Soprano.
 The Sopranos was the catalyst for this golden age of television in which we are now living.